Applications now open for JUNTOSAbroad trips to Guatemala and Nicaragua through January 29th!

 A two-week intercultural exchange program structured to enhance artistic and personal development through dance service work in some of Central America and Mexico’s ruralist areas.

-Dance students from The Ailey School/Fordham University, Boston Conservatory, The Juilliard School, LINES/Dominican University, Marymount Manhattan, and SUNY Purchase are invited to participate in this program.
+Dance students from The Ailey School/Fordham University, Boston Conservatory, Codarts, The Juilliard School, LINES/Dominican University, Marymount Manhattan, and SUNY Purchase are invited to participate in this program.

-For two weeks, U.S. students travel to Mexico or Nicaragua to teach modern dance workshops, take world dance classes conducted by other communities, and participate in public performances that include student choreography.
+For two weeks, U.S. students travel to Guatemala or Nicaragua to teach modern dance workshops, take world dance classes conducted by other communities, and participate in public performances that include student choreography.
 Students will conduct workshops and performances in orphanages, centers for HIV+ children, hospitals, grade schools, retirement homes, and dance groups with lack of funding.

 - Fill out the application posted on the website.